bluz71/bluz71.github.io/_posts/2019-03-11-find-replace-helpers-for-vim.md

 # Summary

-I am sure there are many other fine Vim-related find & replace helpers beyond those I have listed here.
-Hopefully this article stimulates you to improve your Vim workflow similar to how [this Reddit post](https://www.reddit.com/r/vim/comments/armt3o/how_do_you_handle_these_common_find_replace_use) did to me :beers:
+I am sure there are many other fine Vim-related find & replace solutions beyond those I have listed here.
+Hopefully this article stimulates you to improve your Vim workflow similar to how [this Reddit post](https://www.reddit.com/r/vim/comments/armt3o/how_do_you_handle_these_common_find_replace_use) did for me :beer: